 If you can’t think of something, there are some great ideas in the book to give you a jump start.
 Because these projects have gotten you organized and totally prepared this Christmas, consider this a gift to yourself for all of your hard work.
 Enjoy!

 Think of your own special task that you have wanted to do for years but have never had time for.
 Today is your day to do that thing.

-Doesn’t it feel great to have everything done, ready, finished so you can really enjoy those last few days of the holiday season with your family?
+Doesn’t it feel great to have everything done, ready and finished so you can really enjoy those last few days of the holiday season with your family?

-Assignment and Supplies: Find your napkins (the ones you intend to use), tablecloths (wash it if there are spots), runners, napkin rings, plates, silverware and stemware or glasses.
+Find your napkins (the ones you intend to use), tablecloth (wash it if there are spots), runners, napkin rings, plates, silverware and stemware or glasses.

 Share Your Thoughts

 Share with us!
 When did you have your party all set only to discover the teeny tiny thing of having no ______?
 What did you do??
 This year, join us in our vow to be prepared!
 Plan today what you will need for tomorrow.

 Have you ever noticed that, “How does the table look?” and “Doesn’t the table look pretty?” are two entirely different questions?
 One encourages critique while the other invites celebration.
 Avoid the overwhelm in your household by asking for the feedback you want.